rx-labs/api-documentation/README.md

 API | Usage
 ----|------
-/api/v1/user/register | To register user for getting rx notification /api/v1/doctor/register | To register doctor for rx records /api/v1/rx/sign | To sign a rx with RxLabs to get the rx_token and QR code /api/v1/rx/validate/{rx_token} | To validate a rx_token with User info /api/v1/rx/{rx_token} | To retreive the prescription for rx_token with User info
+/api/v1/user/register | To register user for getting rx notification [OPTIONAL] /api/v1/doctor/register | To register doctor for rx records /api/v1/rx/sign | To sign a rx with RxLabs to get the rx_token and QR code /api/v1/rx/validate/{rx_token} | To validate a rx_token with User info /api/v1/rx/{rx_token} | To retreive the prescription for rx_token with User info